6 min read

 • 100% React Server Component compatibility with true streaming support

-Rari isn't just another Node.js framework with performance optimizations—it's a fundamental rethinking of how React applications should run.
-Built on a custom Rust runtime with V8 at its core, Rari proves that web frameworks can be both developer-friendly and ridiculously fast.
+rari isn't another Node.js framework with performance optimizations bolted on.
+It's a fundamental rethinking of how React applications should run, built on a custom Rust runtime with V8 at its core.

 The Performance Story